-Overall, 52% of the graves and shrines have been compensated and relocated.
+Overall, 64.05% of the graves and shrines have been compensated and relocated.

-- Priority Area 1: 100% All the 526 targeted graves, and 40 shrines have been compensated and relocated. - Priority Area 2: 99.5 % 590 out of 593 graves and 4 out of 4 shrines have been relocated. - Priority Area 3: The Revised Cultural Heritage Management Plan (CHMP) was approved by World Bank.
-A total number of 3,103 graves have been validated in P3 where 764 are in P3A and B hence will be prioritized for decommissioning.
-A total number of 406 shrines have been validated in P3.
+- Priority Area 1: 100% complete All 526 targeted graves and 40 shrines have been compensated and relocated. - Priority Area 2: 99.5% complete 590 out of 593 graves and 4 out of 4 shrines have been relocated. - Priority Area 3: The Revised Cultural Heritage Management Plan (CHMP) has been approved by the World Bank.
+A total of 3,103 graves have been validated in P3, with 704 graves in P3A and B, located on 54 parcels, and will be prioritized for decommissioning.
+Additionally, 406 shrines have been validated in P3, with the government having compensated a total of 231 shrines in Priority Areas 3A and 3B, representing 57% completion.